turingschool/try-turing/about-turing/index.md

 ## What We Teach

-At Turing we have three programs to choose from: Front End, Back End, and Launch.
+At Turing we have two programs to choose from: Front End, Back End.

-All three programs are facilitated with a live instructor with live class sessions held over Zoom.
+All programs are facilitated with a live instructor with live class sessions held over Zoom.

 **Front End Program**